Top 10 Promising AI Startups of 2019

 Last year, the CEO of Front, Mathilde Collin raised over $66 million for the initiative, making Front one of the major startups to watch this year.

 Imagine being able to speak to anyone, anywhere in the world, without having to worry about language borders (or dealing with Google Translate).
 Travis is an AI-powered pocket translator that automatically translates speech in over 80 different languages at the touch of a button.
-This simple tool could be the key to breaking down geographical walls and connecting with friends, business partners, and clients all around the world.
+This simple tool could be the key to breaking down geographical walls and connecting with friends, business partners, and clients all

 The automotive industry has been dreaming about self-driving cars for some time now.
 While the idea sounds great in theory, we need to make sure that cars that know how to drive without human interaction, also know how to keep us safe.
 Five AI is the company working on that particular issue.
 The business aims to transform cities all around Europe with immersive and secure autonomous driving services.
 Already, the firm intends to bring trials of their AI cars into UK freeways this year.

 Dandelion is an energy company with an AI twist.
 Though we all rely on our gas and electricity at home, residential emissions are having a significant impact on our environment.
 Dandelion aims to fix that problem by using geothermal pump installations in their concept homes.
 The system works by intelligently keeping homes cool in summer by pumping heat away from your property, then pumping heat back into it during the winter.
 In the meantime, your excess energy is stored beneath your home, in the earth's crust.

 As it becomes increasingly difficult for store owners to thrive in a brick-and-mortar location, Hivery has emerged as a solution for helping entrepreneurs generate more ROI from physical space.
 Essentially, the company created a downloadable app that tells you exactly how to make the most out of your store layout to get the most sales.
 It can track useful information about traffic patterns and show you where your customers are most likely to decide on a purchase.